Fiona Brands - Fade To Her Interview.jpg

 She was selected for Berlinale Talents at the 68th Berlin International Film Festival 2018 and was a member of BAFTA Crew from 2017-2021 in London.

-She's also been awarded with the “Filmstiftung NRW Award - Best Newcomer Editing” at the 26th German Camera Award 2016 for her work on "The Ballad of Ella Plummhoff“ (Dir: Barbara Kronenberg P: KHM Kunsthochschule für Medien Köln).
+She's been awarded the “Filmstiftung NRW Award - Best Newcomer Editing” at the 26th German Camera Award 2016 for her work on "The Ballad of Ella Plummhoff“ (Dir: Barbara Kronenberg P: KHM Kunsthochschule für Medien Köln).

 Starting her career as an editor in Cologne she finished her bachelor's degree in Editing Picture and Sound at the ifs international filmschule köln in 2012.